 Company previously had recorded in the 2001 restructuring charges.
 As a result, the Company reversed \$0.9 million of the 2001 restructuring charges during 2002 related to continuing operations based upon the occurrence of certain triggering events.
 Also during the second quarter of 2002, the Company evaluated the 2001 restructuring accrual and determined certain severance benefits and outplacement agreements had expired and adjusted the previously recorded amounts by \$0.2 million.
-As of December 31, 2002, the Company has recorded cash payments of \$4.4 million against the 2001 restructuring accrual at December 31, 2002 of \$0.4 million is included in accounts payable and accrued liabilities in the consolidated balance sheets.
+As of December 31, 2002, the Company has recorded cash payments of \$4.4 million against the 2001 restructuring accrual.
+The remaining balance of the 2001 restructuring accrual at December 31, 2002 of \$0.4 million is included in accounts payable and accrued liabilities in the consolidated balance sheets.
 The Company expects the remaining balances of the 2001 restructuring accrual to be paid during 2005.